outergamespace/outergamespace/DEPLOYMENT.md

 # Deployment
-This article outlines the details about deploying to OuterGameSpace to a hosting service.
+This article outlines the details about deploying OuterGameSpace to a hosting service.

 Currently, OuterGameSpace is deploying on [DigitalOcean](https://www.digitalocean.com/).
 [Heroku](http://www.heroku.com) also is an option, but is facing issues of dropped connections at the moment.